coffee2code/silent-publish/readme.txt

 == Screenshots ==

-1. A screenshot of the 'Publish' sidebar box on the Add New Post admin page.
+1. A screenshot of the 'Publish' sidebar box on the Add New Post admin page (for versions of WordPress older than 5.0, or later if the new block editor aka Gutenberg is disabled).
 The 'Publish silently?' checkbox is integrated alongside the existing fields.
 2. A screenshot of the 'Silent publish?' checkbox displaying help text when hovering over the checkbox.